AyushMayekar/Breakout/README.md

 ## Project Description

-This tool is designed to streamline data analysis and insights generation by integrating data from user-uploaded files (CSV, Excel) or Google Sheets with powerful web data retrieval and language model (LLM) analysis capabilities.
-It enables users to retrieve relevant information from the web, process this data with the Llama3 language model, and export structured insights.
-This tool is particularly useful for market research, customer analysis, human resources, and data enrichment, allowing users to gain valuable insights with ease.
+This tool is designed to streamline data analysis and insights generation by integrating data from user-uploaded files (CSV, Excel) or Google Sheets with powerful web data retrieval and Retrieval-Augmented Generation (RAG) using language models (LLMs).
+It allows users to dynamically retrieve information from the web, process this data with the Llama3 language model, and export structured insights.
+With features like error handling and custom prompts, this tool is ideal for use cases such as market research, customer analysis, human resources, and data enrichment.

 ---